 Before moving further into the melatonin & pregnancy, I want you to know everything there is about this supplement.

-To begin with, melatonin is a hormone, which is released by the pineal gland in your brain.
+To begin with, melatonin is a hormone, which is naturally produced by the pineal gland in your brain.
 This hormone regulates sleep cycles.
-People who have trouble sleeping due to jet lag or night shifts, usually take this medication as a short-term solution.
-Needless to say, the melatonin as medicine is created synthetically in the lab and it usually comes in the form of a pill.
+People who experience trouble falling asleep due to jet lag or night shifts, usually take this medication as a short-term solution.
+Needless to say, the melatonin as medicine is created synthetically in the lab and usually comes in the form of a pill.

 Now, how does melatonin regulate the night and day cycles?
 Your body reacts to the darkness signalizing that it is time to sleep, at this time your body produces more melatonin.
-And, the light is a warning to your body that it’s time to wake up, so the melatonin production decreases.
-Therefore, it is considered that this supplement could be beneficial for those who suffer from insomnia or simply have difficulty falling asleep.
+The light is a warning to your body that it’s time to wake up, so, as the sun goes up, the production of melatonin decreases.
+That's why, this supplement is considered to be beneficial for those who suffer from insomnia or simply have difficulty falling asleep.

 Insomnia and Pregnancy

 I’ve already told you that insomnia during pregnancy is quite a common phenomenon, but let me put it in numbers.
-According to the research, about 78% of pregnant women have a problem falling asleep or experience very low-quality sleep.
-It may be caused because of discomfort caused by the size of your abdomen, the need to go to the bathroom frequently, back pain, hormonal changes, anxiety, and many other reasons.
+According to the research, about 78% of pregnant women experience difficulty falling asleep or very low-quality sleep.
+It may be caused by the discomfort due to the size of your abdomen, the need to go to the bathroom frequently, back pain, hormonal changes, anxiety, and many other reasons.

 So, even if it’s a common problem, it doesn’t mean you should take it for granted, there are some risks that can appear due to the lack of sleep.
 First of all, insomnia can cause complications in some circumstances.
 As the studies showed, not only the lack of sleep but also the low-quality of sleep can result in birth complications, depression, increased risk of preterm birth.